WALK THE WALK:

 A COMMUNITY THEATER PROJECT

-Walk the Walk is Back this June!
+Walk the Walk coming this Fall!

 “It is revolutionary for any trans person to choose to be seen and visible in a world that tells us we should not exist.”